Snap-sec/blog/_posts/2021-02-26-Why-are-small-business-interesting-targets-for-cybercriminals.md

 <https://www.helpnetsecurity.com/2017/10/27/smb-concern-cyber-threats/>

-According to a report shared [by FireEye and Marsh & McLennan Companies](https://www.cnbc.com/2017/10/13/local-businesses-a-target-for-next-cyberattacks.html).Typically businesses take around 146 days to identify a cyberattack to their systems.
+According to a report shared [by FireEye and Marsh & McLennan Companies](https://www.cnbc.com/2017/10/13/local-businesses-a-target-for-next-cyberattacks.html).
+Businesses take around 146 days to identify a cyberattack to their systems.
 The damage could be imagined in that huge period of time.

 ## **5 reasons why hackers are attracted to small businesses?**
 1.  **They possess extensive data:**